In 2022, tuition for full-time students at Juniata College was $53,256 a year.

-Room and board at Juniata College is $13,050 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
-Students who live off campus but still want to use the dining facility can pay for a meal plan.
-The cost of board-only is $6,950.
+Housing and campus dining at Juniata College costs $13,050 a year.
+This number includes the cost of living in dorms or other on-campus housing, plus a meal plan that allows you to eat all or some of your meals the school dining facilities.

 |Room and Board||$13,050|